Sustainable Development of Buildings in Canada overview

 EditorPeter Busby, FRAIC (Busby + Associates Architects)

-Contributing authorRaymond J. Cole, PhD (University of British Columbia School of Architecture), who wrote Chapters 1.0 and 10.0
+Contributing authorRaymond J. Cole, PhD (UBC School of Architecture), who wrote Chapters 1.0 and 10.0

 LanguagesEnglish (primary)

-ExAC relevanceSupplementary resource on Examitect's ExAC study plan for Section 3 Sustainable Design Literacy, categories 13.1 and 13.3
+ExAC relevanceSupplementary reference on Examitect's ExAC study plan for Section 3 Sustainable Design Literacy, categories 13.1 and 13.3

-Where to accessCheck with the RAIC (raic.org) or your provincial association for current access terms.
+Where to accessCheck with the RAIC (raic.org) or your provincial association.
 Availability may vary.

 Why this manual matters for the ExAC

-The manual opens with an introduction by Peter Busby and then ten numbered chapters.
-Raymond J. Cole, PhD, wrote Chapters 1.0 and 10.0.
-The remaining chapters were written by subject-matter contributors organized by the NPP.
+The manual opens with a brief unsigned introduction, followed by ten numbered chapters edited by Peter Busby.
+Raymond J. Cole, PhD, wrote the opening and closing chapters, 1.0 and 10.0.
+The remaining chapters were contributed by subject-matter authors organized by the NPP.

 Introduction Design and implementation processes for green buildings, including the Integrated Design Approach, life cycle assessment, and goal-setting at project start.
 Category 13.3 (sustainable design strategies).

 1.0 Building an Environmental Ethic The ecological context for Canadian practice: ecological footprint, global greenhouse gas trends, and the argument for why architects should lead the shift toward sustainable design.
+Written by Raymond J. Cole, PhD.
 Category 13.3.
 Provides the reasoning framework for everything that follows.

 2.0 Green Building Design Methodology The Integrated Design Approach (IDA), life cycle assessment, setting measurable environmental goals, and managing knowledge sharing across the project team.
 Categories 13.1 and 13.3.
 One of the four specifically cited chapters for category 13.1.